Key Facts & Summary

-- There was no cohesive party policy at least until 1784, the year of the rise of Charles James Fox as president of the reconstituted Whig party.
+- There was no cohesive party policy, at least until 1784, the year of the rise of Charles James Fox as president of the reconstituted Whig party.

 The Glorious Revolution

-While the Spanish war of succession continued and became less and less important for the Tory Party, Marlborough and Godolphin had to rely more and more on the Junto Whig until in 1708.
-Anne found herself forced to accept this uncomfortable dependence on the Whigs, especially after the deterioration of her relationship with the Duchess of Marlborough.
+While the Spanish war of succession continued and became less and less important for the Tory Party, Marlborough and Godolphin had to rely more and more on the Junto Whigs until 1708.
+Queen Anne found herself forced to accept this uncomfortable dependence on the Whigs, especially after the deterioration of her relationship with the Duchess of Marlborough.
 Many of the members of the Whig Party that did not belong to the Junto group, headed by the Duke of Somerset and the Duke of Shrewsbury, began to relate more closely to Robert Harley’s Tories.

 The Whig Party’s Supremacy